-Each time a lottery jackpot skyrockets, ticket sales spike—despite the knowledge that the increased popularity lowers the odds of winning.
+Each time a lottery jackpot skyrockets, ticket sales spike.
 Even those who aren’t regular lottery players don’t want to be left wondering if they’ve missed their big chance.

 Investing, on the other hand, is less trivial.
 When it’s your retirement on the line rather than a $2 lotto ticket, you may question whether it’s the right time to be in the market.
 Have stocks peaked and we’re in for a downturn?
 Will this bear market ever end?

 However, it’s impossible to know whether the market is entering a bear or bull market until after the fact.
-That’s why, historically, investors have been better served by staying invested regardless of the market environment rather than waiting on the sidelines for a “better” time to invest.
+That’s why, historically, investors have been better served by simply being invested rather than waiting for a “better” time to invest.

 Seeing the Forest for the Trees

-Time in the Market Outweighs the Timing of Your Initial Investment
+Time in the Market Has Outweighed the Timing of Your Initial Investment

 How to Get in—and Stay in

 Part of weathering the market’s ups and downs is making sure you’re working with a financial professional to build a customized portfolio that aligns with your goals and risk tolerance.
-Having an intentionally designed portfolio can help you feel more confident in a variety of market environments, which in turn can help you stay invested for the long term.
+Having an intentionally designed portfolio can help you feel more confident during difficult market environments, which in turn can help you stay invested long term.

 In addition, consider setting a predetermined amount to invest on a regular schedule.
-This can help reduce that internal “is this a good time?” debate and help you stick to your plan by investing regardless of market conditions.
+This can help reduce that internal “is this a good time?” debate and help you stick to your plan, regardless of the market environment.

 Talk to your financial professional about setting up a systematic investing strategy to help you stay invested.